git-clone-abhinav/load-balancer/README.md

 # Load Balancer 🚀

 This project implements an advanced HTTP load balancer in Go written according to a specific use case (randomized round-robin).
 The load balancer forwards incoming HTTP requests to a list of primary RPC (Remote Procedure Call) endpoints.
 If all primary endpoints fail, it falls back to a secondary list of RPC endpoints.
-Additionally, it includes a caching mechanism to temporarily avoid failed endpoints and a notification system to alert when all endpoints are down. 📡
+Additionally, it includes a caching mechanism to temporarily avoid endpoints that return a "429 Too Many Requests" status and a notification system to alert when all endpoints are down. 📡

 ## Architecture 🏗️
 ![IMAGE](architecture.jpg)